GORAM: Graph-oriented ORAM for Efficient Ego-centric Queries on Federated Graphs: Overview

 Through \sysname, we can implement arbitrary and efficient ego-centric queries easily.
-For each query, the computation servers receive the secret edge or vertex from the client, access the corresponding partition through \sysname, process the partition for the given query, and return the result to the client.
+The clients can submit a provided query with a secret query key.
+For each query, the computation servers receive the query key, find the partition containing the key using \sysname, execute the query on the partition, and return the result to the client.
 We provide five query examples in Section~\ref{sec:local_query}.